Traversable Wormholes induced by polytropic $n=1$ energy density: Cored-Inspired Redshift Function: Proposal I

 \section{Cored-Inspired Redshift Function: Proposal I}

-An alternative approach to defining the redshift function $\Phi(r)$ is inspired directly by the TF energy density profile itself.
-Instead of imposing an explicit EoS, we can consider a redshift function that mimics the cored behavior of the TF profile:
+An alternative approach to defining the redshift function $\Phi(r)$ is inspired directly by the polytropic density profile itself.
+Instead of imposing an explicit EoS, we can consider a redshift function that mimics the cored behavior of the polytropic profile:

 where $\Phi_0$ is a constant that will be fixed by the conditions at the throat $r_0$ and at the boundary $R$.
 By construction, this choice guarantees that $\Phi(R) = 0$, preventing the formation of an event horizon at the outer boundary.